cloudmesh-community/fa18-516-08/paper/paper.md

 # GDPR Compliance

-The core of the GDPR comliance is to protect EU citizens from privacy and data breaches ("GDPR Key Challenges",https://eugdpr.org/the-regulation/).
+The core of the GDPR comliance is to protect EU citizens from privacy and data breaches [@www-GDPR Key Changes].
 It aims to give back the control of personal data to citizens and residents.

 We may wonder that GDPR is applicable only for protecting EU citizens and the organizations based outside of EU need not be GDPR compliant.
 However, GDPR applies to any organization with business in EU and collect,store and process data of EU citizens.
 With the digital age and the organizations moving towards cloud computing, the GDPR brings new challenges both for cloud computing vendors who have data centers in EU as well as for organizations like Uber, Visa, Apple and many more who are ubiquitous in their business models and deal with EU citizens personal data.

-https://gdpr-info.eu/art-4-gdpr/  lists personal data as defined in Article 4 of GDPR - "‘personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person;" In simpler language it could be any information like identification number (US equivalent for SSN),phone number, address, birth date, IP address etc. which can uniquely identify a person.
+[@www-GDPR Definitions] lists personal data as defined in Article 4 of GDPR - "‘personal data’ means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person;" In simpler language it could be any information like identification number (US equivalent for SSN),phone number, address, birth date, IP address etc. which can uniquely identify a person.

 GDPR compliance poses strict fines for any personal data breach.
 Fines are either up to EUR 20 million or 4 % of annual revenue, which ever is higher.